-The Associate of Arts in Business Administration serves as a general introduction to education and business fundamentals and further develops the skills you’ll need for an entry-level position in business or government.
+The American Public University's online associate degree in Business Administration serves as a general introduction to education and business fundamentals and further develops the skills you’ll need for an entry-level position in business or government.
 You’ll study basic finance, management, marketing, and leadership concepts while increasing your written communication and computer skills in this online program.
-You may also apply credits earned in this associate degree toward the completion of a business administration bachelor’s degree or related business program.
+You may also apply credits earned in APU's associate degree toward the completion of a business administration bachelor’s degree or related business program.

-This Associate of Arts in Business Administration has been designed in consultation with industry business leaders and is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+This associate degree in Business Administration has been designed in consultation with industry business leaders and is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 The curriculum for this online degree program is reviewed by an advisory council of industry experts for relevancy to today’s marketplace.
 Course topics include:

 - Financial accounting statement creation and interpretation

 - American and global business systems, departments, and factors

 - Business writing and communication

 - Marketing fundamentals such as planning, target audiences, and competition tactics

 - Business solution development using the web and software tools

 - Productivity software such as Microsoft Word and Microsoft Excel